 Integrative alternatives for reducing cadmium (Cd) concentration in cacao beans in Latin America and the Caribbean

-Implementing multidisciplinary approaches to allow/maintain access to regulated markets (Cd) of cacao from LAC region therefore contributing to the sustainability of the cacao sector in the region.
+Implementing multidisciplinary approaches to enable/maintain access to regulated markets (Cd) of cacao originating in LAC, thereby contributing to the sustainability of the regional cacao sector.

 Context of the story

-Cacao (Theobroma cacao L) is one of the most important crops in the Latin American and Caribbean (LAC) countries.
+Cacao (Theobroma cacao L) is one of the most important crops in Latin American and Caribbean (LAC) countries.
 Furthermore, it is the primary income of thousands of families, particularly in rural areas.
-In recent years, stringent cadmium (Cd) regulations in foodstuff have been discussed and implemented in several key markets, i.e. the European Union.
-The prolonged consumption of Cd-tainted foodstuff can onset severe illnesses and diminish our health which ultimately cause cancer.
-Cd is a heavy metal and soil contaminant therefore limiting the soil to plant transfer should be a major action towards remediation.
+In recent years, stringent cadmium (Cd) regulations in foodstuffs have been discussed and implemented in several key markets, i.e. the European Union.
+The prolonged consumption of Cd-tainted foodstuffs can result in severe illnesses and diminish our health, ultimately causing cancer.
+Cd is a heavy metal and soil contaminant, therefore limiting the soil-to-plant transfer should be a major action towards remediation.

 Sustainable cacao for Latin America and the Caribbean